NVIDIA/NeMo/README.md

 **40B configuration:**

 The 40B model uses the bf16 data type.
-It can be trained in about 10.3 days using 80 nodes with 8 GPUs per node.
+It can be trained in about 6 days using 128 nodes with 8 GPUs per node.
 The model includes 48 transformer layers, a hidden size of 8192, and 64 attention heads.
-The sequence length is 2048, and the optimizer is Adam.
-This model uses tensor parallelism of 4 and pipeline parallelism of 4.
+The sequence length is 2048, and the optimizer is Distributed Adam.
+This model uses tensor parallelism of 8 and pipeline parallelism of 1.
 For the details on all the parameters, see the 40b.yaml config file.

 To train a 40B GPT-3 model, modify the `conf/config.yaml` file to set: